Zakarpattia Oblast: In independent Ukraine

 At the 1998 Ukrainian parliamentary election, Transcarpathia turned out to be one of the strongholds (together with Kyiv and L'viv) of Viktor Medvedchuk's Social Democratic Party of Ukraine (united), which back then ran on a moderate Ukrainian nationalist ideology.

 One year later, at the Presidential elections, Transcarpathian voters supported the re-election of Leonid Kuchma by 85%.

 At the 2002 Ukrainian parliamentary election, voters from Transcapathia supported the Our Ukraine Bloc, in line with voters from all Western Ukraine.

-At the 2004 Ukrainian presidential election, Transcarpathians voted in majority for Viktor Yushchenko.
+At the 2004 Ukrainian presidential election, Transcarpathians voted in the majority for Viktor Yushchenko.

 At the 2006 Ukrainian parliamentary election, voters from Transcapathia supported the Our Ukraine Bloc and the Yulia Tymoshenko Bloc, in line with voters in Ciscarpatian East Galizia.

-At the 2007 Ukrainian parliamentary election, the Our Ukraine–People's Self-Defense Bloc linked with former President Viktor Yushchenko won in most of the region, while the Yulia Tymoshenko Bloc came out first in Uzhgorod and its raion.
+At the 2007 Ukrainian parliamentary election, the Our Ukraine–People's Self-Defense Bloc linked to former President Viktor Yushchenko, won in most of the region, while the Yulia Tymoshenko Bloc came out first in Uzhhorod and its raion.

 On 7 March 2007, the Zakarpattia Oblast Council recognized the Rusyn ethnicity.

 On October 25, 2008, 100 delegates to the Congress of Carpathian Ruthenians declared the formation of the "Republic of Carpathian Ruthenia".
-The prosecutor's office of Zakarpattia region has filed a case against priest Dymytrii Sydor and Yevhen Zhupan (members of the Russian Orthodox Church in Ukraine and in close relations with the Russkiy Mir Foundation), an Our Ukraine deputy of the Zakarpattia regional council and chairman of the People's Council of Ruthenians, on charges of encroaching on the territorial integrity and inviolability of Ukraine.
-On May 1, 2009, National Union Svoboda blocked the holding of the third European congress of the Carpathian Ruthenians (a pro-Russian entity).
+The prosecutor's office of Zakarpattia region filed a case against priest Dymytrii Sydor and Yevhen Zhupan (members of the Ukrainian Orthodox Church (Moscow Patriarchate) in Ukraine and in close relations with the Russkiy Mir Foundation), an Our Ukraine deputy of the Zakarpattia regional council and chairman of the People's Council of Ruthenians, on charges of encroaching on the territorial integrity and inviolability of Ukraine.
+On May 1, 2009, National Union Svoboda blocked the holding of the third European congress of the Carpathian Ruthenians, a pro-Russian entity.

-At the 2010 Ukrainian presidential election, Yulia Tymoshenko won in most raion of Transcarpathia save for Mukachevo, Berehove and Vynohradiv, where Viktor Yanukovych gained a majority.
+At the 2010 Ukrainian presidential election, Yulia Tymoshenko won in most raions of Transcarpathia save for Mukachevo, Berehove, and Vynohradiv, where Viktor Yanukovych gained a majority.

 In the 2010 and 2015 local elections, the United Centre won majorities in Transcarpathia.
 The 2012 Ukrainian parliamentary election saw both the United Centre and the Party of Regions win districts in Transcarpathia.

-In the 2014 presidential election, Transparthia helped elect Petro Poroshenko as president of Ukraine.
+In the 2014 presidential election, Transcarpathia helped elect Petro Poroshenko as president of Ukraine.
 Turnout in the east of the region was among the lowest in Ukraine, below 40%, while it reached 65% in its west.

 At the 2014 Ukrainian parliamentary election, electoral results in Transcarpathia saw districts being won by Arseniy Yatsenyuk's People's Front and by the Petro Poroshenko Bloc.

 Ukraine's 2017 education law makes Ukrainian the required language of study in state schools.
-Since 2017, the Hungary–Ukraine relations rapidly deteriorated over the issue of the Hungarian minority in Ukraine.
+Since 2017, relations between Ukraine and Hungary have rapidly deteriorated over the issue of the Hungarian minority in Ukraine.

-Transcaparthian voters supported Volodymyr Zelensky as new President of Ukraine at the 2019 elections.
+Transcaparthian voters overwhelmingly supported Volodymyr Zelenskyy at the 2019 Ukrainian presidential election.